osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

+### Customise route line

+This option is described in detail in the article by [Route line appearance](../navigation/route-navigation#route-line-appearance)

 ### Map during navigation

-Parameters for *Map during navigation* and *Animate location change*.
-Change map behavior during navigation.
+Description of the change in map behavior during navigation.

 <Tabs groupId="operating-systems">